bhargav-1711/restapi-robotframework/README.md

 # restapi-robotframework
-performed the given action on the api
+performed the given validations on the api